abeciana1/js_small_quiz/README.md

 ### 5. Why do we use a `DOMContentLoaded` listener?

 ```
+To ensure that the load order doesn't load javascript code before the page content loads.
 ```

 ### 6. What type of element does a `submit` event happen to?

 ```
+A form element.
 ```

 ### 7. What attribute of an `input` element can we use to easily retrieve data from form inputs?

 ```
+Name attribute
 ```

 ### 8. What are the 2 required parameters we have to pass into a call to `addEventListener`?

 ```
+Event and callback function
 ```

 ## Fetch